moderninterface/template-l5-wp/readme.md

 Make sure you delete /usr/bin/node if that was an `ln` that you created to nodejs as well.
 (But don't just blindly delete this if you don't know what it is.)

-Next, install NVM by executing the wget command from the "Install script" section here: https://github.com/creationix/nvm
+Next, install NVM by executing the wget command from the "Install script" section here (Linux and Mac OS): https://github.com/creationix/nvm

 Source so nvm works: